kubernetes/enhancements/keps/sig-cluster-lifecycle/0015-kubeadm-join-control-plane.md

 - This proposal doesn't provide an automated solution for transferring the CA key and other required certs from one control-plane instance to the other.
-More specifically, this proposal doesn't address the ongoing discussion about storage of kubeadm TLS assets in secrets and it is not planned to provide support for clusters with TLS stored in secrets (but nothing in this proposal should explicitly prevent us to reconsider this in the future as well).
+More specifically, this proposal doesn't address the ongoing discussion about storage of kubeadm TLS assets in secrets and it is not planned to provide support for clusters with TLS stored in secrets, but nothing in this proposal prevents us from reconsidering this in the future..

 - Nothing in this proposal should prevent practices that exist today.